Generic selectors

 A guide to the biggest stadiums in England

-With the release of the 2025/26 fixtures, it will also be interesting to see how new stadiums such as Everton's Bramley-Moore Dock rank against the rest in Premier League attendances.
+With the new 2025/26 season just around the corner, it will also be interesting to see how new stadiums such as Everton's Bramley-Moore Dock rank against the rest in Premier League attendances.
 More than half of the stadiums in the Premier League will soon have a capacity of at least 50,000, thanks to the construction of new ones and renovation work on existing venues.

 Below, we go beyond the likes of Wembley and Old Trafford to look at the biggest and smallest stadiums in each league in the EFL, from the Premier League through to League Two.